 |Benefit Amount:||Once the plan is paid for, the benefit amount remains the same.||Tax-free savings are built up over time up to $35,000.|

 Q&A: When Shopping for a Final Expense Plan

 Who should my beneficiary be?
 Final expense insurance allows you to choose your beneficiary and leave instructions for how your benefits are allocated, but the final say is theirs.
 While this freedom can be a benefit in the event of unexpected expenses, there’s still the chance that your wishes may not be followed to the letter.
 For this reason, your beneficiary should be someone trusted enough to make the best decision for you and your family.
 Many people decide to appoint a relative or spouse.
-More important, you should choose someone who has an insurable interest.
+More importantly, you should choose someone who has an insurable interest.
 In other words, you want a person who derives some benefit, financial or otherwise, from the continued existence of the insured party.